davidpangsw/claude-farmer/features/core/claude-farmer/GOAL.md

 - Log each iteration to `$cf/logs/YYYYMMDD_HHmmss.log`.
 Where the datetime should operating system time
 - Log message also should use operating system time.
+- Please make sure the log file name is correct.
 - Keep only last 30 log files
 - Stream logs in real-time (no buffering)
 - Use a logging library (do not implement custom logging)